abreis/swift-gissumo/doc/Configuration.md

 * `rangeMultiplier`

   A multiplier that scales the range of the propagation models used in the simulator.
 It affects the maximum range and coverage map cell size.

+* `innerBounds` (x(min,max), y(min,max))

+  An inner square area on which to collect statistics from.
+This helps the statistics module avoid fringe effects where the data might be suboptimal.

+* `parking`

+  Parking model configuration.

+  - `seed`: a random seed to initialize random parking duration generators.
+  - `inUse`: select a parking model to use, by name.
+  - `<modelName>`: the parameters of a given model.

 * `stats`